solacelost/curses-builder/README.md

 ### YesNoBox
 ---
-- Constructor: YesNoBox(title, message, stdscr)
+- Constructor: YesNoBox(stdscr, title, message)
   - title: String for the title on the  box
   - message: String for the message to display
   - stdscr: Parent curses window on which to draw subwindow/panel